Twofold Multiprior Preferences and Failures of Contingent Reasoning: Model and Representation

 A more conservative choice criterion was studied by \cite{bewley2002knightian}.
-In his theory, in a choice between two acts $f$ and $g$, the act $g$ is special: it is a default, or \textit{status quo} option, and Alice acts conservatively, meaning that she will only choose $f$ over $g$ if there are good reasons to do so.
-In the absence of such good reasons, Alice will stick to the status quo.
-In her decision, Alice evaluates each option by means of a set $C \subseteq \Delta(\Omega)$, with each $p \in C$ representing a different theory about the world.
+In his theory, in a choice between two acts $f$ and $g$, the act $g$ is special: it is a default, or \textit{status-quo} option.
+Alice acts conservatively, meaning that she will only choose $f$ over the status quo $g$ if there are good reasons to do so.
+In her decision, Alice evaluates each option by means of a set $C \subseteq \Delta(\Omega)$, with each $\mu \in C$ representing a different theory about the states of the world.
 An act $f$ is chosen over the status quo act $g$ if and only if

-A binary relation $\succ$ over $\F$ is termed a \df{Bewley preference} if there exists a utility $u \colon X \to \RR$ and a closed convex set $C$ such that~\eqref{eq:bewley} holds.
+More formally, a binary relation $\succ$ over acts is termed a \emph{Bewley preference} if there exists an (affine and non-constant) utility $u \colon X \to \R$ and a closed convex set $C$ such that~\eqref{eq:bewley} holds if and only if $f \succ g$.